Skip to Content

 What is an ear infection?

 An ear infection is an inflammation of the ear.
-They often occur when bacteria or a virus infects the space behind the eardrum, causing irritation and pain.
+They often occur when bacteria or a virus infect the space behind the eardrum, causing irritation and pain.
 For those with hearing loss who wear hearing aids, the risk of developing ear infections may increase.

 Though wearing hearing devices does not directly cause ear infections, moisture build-up, and improper cleaning of devices can.
 This is due to bacteria living and growing on the hearing aids.